Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/1-Introduction_to_Polkadot_and_Blockspace/1-Introduction_to_Polkadot_Blockspace_Slides.md

 - Communication between parachains
 - Balance Transfers

-Notably, the functionality of the Relay Chain is minimized, with the expectation that more complex functionalities will be provided by parachains themselves.
+Notably, the functionality of the relay chain is minimized, with the expectation that more complex functionalities will be provided by parachains themselves.

 </pba-flex>